dychang124/game-database/README.md

 Instructions:
-Ensure MySQL is open on jdbc:mysql://localhost:3306 Initialize the database schema by running create_schema.sql in src/data Load initial sample data with initialize_data.sql
+Ensure MySQL is open on jdbc:mysql://localhost:3306 Initialize the database schema by running create_schema.sql in MySQL, file located in src/data Load initial sample data with initialize_data.sql
 Run Main.java in src/presentation